skittleson/RaspberryPiCameraWithGps/readme.md

-# Camera Pi
+#  DIY Camera with Raspberry Pi and GPS

-Goal: build a camera that can take great photos in a small form factor.
+Project Goal: Create a compact, high-performance camera using Raspberry Pi, a camera module, and GPS for exceptional photography.

 ##